SIVIRA/unwallet-dev-documents/docs/source/unwallet-provider.rst

 .. note::

-    This method is provided for compatibility with MetaMask.
+    This method is provided for compatibility with `MetaMask`_.

 Parameters
 ^^^^^^^^^^